Collection inventory

 Biographical History

-Holstein was married to Alexander Holstein for over 70 years, and they had four children.
+She was married to Alexander Holstein for 75 years, until his passing in 2020.
+They have four children.

 Scope and Contents of the Collection